• Skip to primary navigation

 This creamy garlic shrimp needs to be made in your kitchen yesterday.
 Seriously.

-It will last for 4-5 days in the refrigerator if you'd like to eat it as leftovers later on.
+It will last for 4-5 days in the refrigerator in an airtight container if you'd like to eat it as leftovers later on.
 I imagine the sauce would freeze well, too if you can't get enough and want to freeze some for later.

 creamy garlic shrimp in a pan with a spoon

-If you like this recipe, some others you'll love are:
+If you like this recipe, some other recipes you'll love are:

 One Pan Shrimp Fajitas